-Masturah graduated with a Bachelor of Arts, majoring in Economics and Malay Studies, from National University of Singapore (NUS) and a Diploma in Design Communication from LASALLE College of the Arts.
-She holds an MA in Asian Art Histories from Goldsmiths University of London, with her thesis foregrounding the collective endeavours of Malay artists in post-war Singapore.
-She strongly supports multiculturalism as well as the bridging of traditional and contemporary art practices.
+Masturah holds an MA in Asian Art Histories from Goldsmiths University of London/LASALLE College of the Arts, a Bachelor of Arts in Economics and Malay Studies, from National University of Singapore (NUS), and a Diploma in Design Communication from LASALLE College of the Arts.
+Her research interests foreground the collective endeavours of Malay artists in post-war Singapore.
+She has also been a mentor to female undergraduates at NUS.

 My abstract artwork serves as a medium for me to explore the concept of freedom and space, allowing me to express my deepest emotions.
 Through my abstract landscape series, I aim to capture the tranquil, serene atmosphere of a paradise-like green space.
 As a mother, I see “home” as a sanctuary—a place where my children can always feel safe, and where they can return to, no matter where life takes them.